 - 30% have inaccurate job descriptions

 Here are a few more "famous" or well-known folks who were not completely honest on their resumes:

 - David Edmondson former CEO of RadioShack: Edmonds stated he had received his degree in psychology and theology from Pacific Coast Baptist College.
 However, he never graduated from this college.

 - Ronald Zarrella, former CEO of Bausch & Lomb:·Zarrella stated he had received a MBA from New York University.
 However, Zarrella never finished the program.

 - Kenneth Lonchar, former CFO of Veritas Software:·Lonchar claimed he received an accounting degree and a MBA from Stanford, both were untrue.

 In today's competitive job market unfortunately some applicants do whatever it takes to get noticed.
 Hiring managers and recruiters need to consider the risk involved with making hiring decisions.
 Risk managers should work with hiring managers and recruiters in expressing the threats inherent with falsified resumes.
-An organization’s security policy should express a hiring procedure that reduces the threats that exist with hiring candidates who have falsified information.
+An organization’s security policy should express a hiring procedure with a competent vetting process that reduces the potential risks that exist with hiring candidates who have falsified information.